nthieberger/language-data-node-tools/ontology.md

 ## Property: performer

-The participant performed some portion of a recorded, filmed, or transcribed resource.
+The performer performed some portion of a recorded, filmed, or transcribed resource.

 ### Values expected to be one of these types: